 - Goggles (to protect eyes)

-Nexxus Aloe Rid Shampoo is a favorite among those hoping to pass a hair follicle test.
+Nexxus Aloe Rid Shampoo is a much higher priced product among those hoping to pass a hair follicle test.
 This detoxifying shampoo eliminates medicines, environmental pollutants, and other undesirable stressors from hair.
 Unfortunately, the recipe for this aloe shampoo has changed.
 The recipe often used to detox hair is an old recipe.
 To make sure you’re getting the right product, look for items featuring the bar code 05592 16035.

 It is not recommended to order this product off of eBay, or from illegitimate retailers.